Unrealistic Expectations Staying in Contact with Reality

-We hope for a painless existence, and suffer surprise when drama disrupts.
+We hope for a painless existence and suffer surprise when the unplanned drama disrupts.
 We long for the unattainable.
-These maladaptations of thought interfere with enjoying the spectacular feelings of life.
+These maladaptations of thought interfere with the spectacular feelings of life.
 Our story processing mind is driven to solve the occasional encounters with displeasure.
 Usually the fable centers around, “life shouldn’t be this way.”
-We can’t predict the drama that will disrupt our calm, but we know some unknown drama is waiting.
+We can’t predict the drama that will disrupt our calm, but we should accept that some unknown drama is waiting.
 If we plan on constant pleasure, reality will disappoint.

 Handling the ebbs and flows of life is a skill—an emotional skill.
 We vary in our abilities to soothe, respond and interpret emotions.
 For some, emotions overwhelm—not by choice.
 The slightest disruption motivates unhealthy action; a vicious retaliatory attack or plunging into a self-protecting depression.
 Others stoically march through hell and never break pace.
 Preparation plays a role in skillful living but perhaps predispositions have a greater influence on emotional sensitivities.